Prof Sandro Olivo, Academic PI

 Sumera has recently joined the Advanced X-Ray Imaging group (AXIm) at University College London (UCL) after completing a BEng in Mechanical Engineering.
 The aim of her PhD is to develop innovative imaging techniques for applications in various fields from materials science to medicine.
 Ultimately, she will be involved in designing an imaging system that can detect features in industrial and biomedical samples that were previously invisible, this will entail developing novel image analysis and reconstruction approaches.

-Mr Oriol Roche I Morgó, PhD Student
+Dr Oriol Roche I Morgó, Experimental Officer

 Ms Rimcy Palakkappilly Alikunju, PhD Student